denisyukphp/throttler/docs/index.md

 +----------------------------------+-----------+-----------+-----------+
 ```

-To implement your strategy in Throttler, you need to implement [Strategy](../src/Strategy/Strategy.php) interface.
+To implement your strategy in Throttler you need to implement [Strategy](../src/Strategy/Strategy.php) interface.